approov/quickstart-react-native/README.md

 ### Disabling Flipper on iOS

 [Flipper](https://fbflipper.com/) is a mobile debugger which is included by default in React Native apps..
-Unfoortunately, it is not currently compatible with physical iOS devices, and it tends too break most React Native builds.
+Unfortunately, it is not currently compatible with physical iOS devices, and it tends to break most React Native builds.
 To disable flipper, go into the iOS podfile at `<project>/ios/podfile` and ensure that the `use_flipper!()` call is commented out (has a `#` preceding it on the same line) like this:

 ```ruby
 require_relative '../node_modules/react-native/scripts/react_native_pods'